Voice and Swallowing Disorders

 - Swallowing therapy

-- Vocal fold injection (Injections augment the vocal chords, decreasing the space between them.)
+- Vocal fold injection (injections augment the vocal cords, decreasing the space between them)

 - Voice therapy